New Guard

 The New Guard was an Australian fascist paramilitary organisation during the Great Depression.
 It was the largest and most successful fascist organisation in Australian history.

-The New Guard, known for its violent agitation against Premier of New South Wales Jack Lang, was founded and led by Eric Campbell.
+The New Guard, known for its violent agitation against NSW Premier Jack Lang, was founded and led by Eric Campbell.
 At its peak, membership was estimated to be around 50,000.
-The group's membership was predominantly Anglo-protestant, monarchist and anti-communist.
+The group's membership was predominantly made up of Anglo-Protestant, monarchist and anti-communist elements.

 The organisation attracted great publicity when member Captain Francis de Groot, on horseback and at Campbell's direction, upstaged Lang in cutting the ribbon at the opening ceremony of the Sydney Harbour Bridge in protest at the latter's anti-monarchist ideology.